 Stroke center in South Tampa

-At Memorial Hospital of Tampa, our emergency physicians are available 24/7 to provide lifesaving stroke care.
+At HCA Florida South Tampa Hospital, our emergency physicians are available 24/7 to provide lifesaving stroke care.
 The stroke team in our emergency room (ER) is highly trained in treating incoming patients exhibiting stroke symptoms.
 Additionally, our full range of hospital services are available to help patients recover.
 For all these reasons, we have been recognized as an Advanced Primary Stroke Center by The Joint Commission.

 If you believe you or a loved one is experiencing a stroke, call 911 immediately.
 To learn more about stroke care at our hospital, please call our Consult-A-Nurse® team at (855) 245-8329 .